Effective Date: June 30, 2023

-Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook or Google (collectively, “Third-Party Accounts”).
-These Third-Party Accounts may ask your permission to share certain information from your Third-Party Account with Strava.
-We use this information to verify your identity as well as to provide you with features of our products and services.
-This information may include your first and last name, email address, profile information and preferences with the applicable Third-Party Account.
-This information is collected by the Third-Party Account provider and is provided to Strava under their privacy policies.
-You can generally control the information that we receive from these sources using the privacy settings in your Third-Party Account.
-You can deactivate your account at any time by visiting https://strava.com/settings/privacy.
+Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Meta, Google, or Apple (collectively, “Third-Party Accounts”).
+If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences.
+This information is collected by the Third-Party Account providers and is provided to Strava under their privacy policies.
+You can generally control the information that we receive from these sources using the privacy controls in your Third-Party Account.

-The Services uses log files.
-Stored information includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
-This information is used to analyze trends, administer the Services, track member movement in the aggregate, and gather broad demographic information for aggregate use.
-IP addresses, etc., may be linked to session IDs, athlete IDs and device identifiers.
+The Services use log files.
+The information stored in those files includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
+This information is used to analyze trends, administer, protect and secure the Services, track user movement in the aggregate, and gather broad demographic information (e.g., country residence) for aggregate use.
+IP addresses may be linked to session IDs, athlete IDs and device identifiers.